singhguri/Bookmark-Mongo-Node-API/README.md

 1. Create a tag
 2. Delete a tag

+## Display Module
+1. Retrieve all bookmarks
+2. Retrieve all tags

 ## Project Contents:
 This repository contains Index.js, Triveous Mongo db (which has JSON files for importing database in mongoDB), and api directory.